Share

 He leaned back, looking over the city before his gaze fell on me again.
 “So, you want me to pretend you’re mine for a week?”

-I swallowed.
+His damn choice of words.
 “That’s one way to put it.”

 “Alright then, I’ll play your boyfriend.”
 His smirk returned, slow and certain.
 “But I get to name my price.”

 I crossed my arms, surprised but grateful that he agreed so easily.
 “Money isn’t an issue.
-How much is it going to cost”
+How much is it going to cost?”

 “Who said anything about money?”